MediaComem/comem-archidep/ex/aws-setup.md

   ![AWS Associate Address](../images/aws-associate-address-2.png)

   Your instance now has a fixed public IP address on the Internet.

+## Configure your virtual server

 * Connect to your new instance over SSH.

-  By default, the selected instance type creates an `ubuntu` user.
+  By default, the Ubuntu image you selected when you launched the server creates an `ubuntu` user.

   Assuming the instance's public IP address is `2.2.2.2` (replace with the elastic IP address you allocated):

   ```bash
   $> ssh ubuntu@2.2.2.2
   ```

+  > You should be able to connect without a password.
+This works because you
+  > gave your public SSH key to Amazon and selected it when you configured the
+  > virtual server.
+It was automatically put in the `ubuntu` user's
+  > `~/.ssh/authorized_keys` file when the server was launched, which allows you
+  > to authenticate using your private SSH key.
 * Once you are connected as `ubuntu`, run the following command to give the teacher access to your instance (be sure to copy the whole line):

   ```bash
   $> echo "ssh-rsa AAAAB3NzaC1yc2EAAAADAQABAAABAQCxDHpiwKjBPEQsxuYw6nQ4lA/gH9h00QkpVIptLewXFcO/hH8Dir+xvXWfiWe5J/dqAu76jYxDnlmtTyeKGHXRQExhKaX82Qu/krrnKbEotuRqp0hiDFzRLWuHAJ7ms5taDaJUQlu4YIOKsc87BkZz6DIcHRcGiNEnSi6iwhJGRjrP0IfQHtnilLypUfmru9SSNdedYdIIffgAcxJLu2ypC6pmEuV1VFBO1dZC40lP5e051ybbGH/Py1jk0hfjh1QP/W8sbiDsRkNaPYxT3X7CO751EHJKHQLMpCOed8zs9pU4KN6vXvCSj0Ppy0uPODE6cBpEjzYtHfbMz0EBCiGT comem-archidep" | sudo tee --append /home/ubuntu/.ssh/authorized_keys
   ```

+  > This adds the teacher's public SSH key to the `ubuntu` user's
+  > `~/.ssh/authorized_keys`, allowing the teacher to also authenticate with his
+  > private SSH key.
-* Create your own user.
+* Create your own user and set a password.
 Assuming your username is `john_doe` (replace with your actual name):

   ```bash
   $> sudo useradd -m john_doe